CarlieHamilton/KidsWorld/README.md

 # 17) Describe the way tasks are allocated and tracked in your project.

+Our team used a trello board to create and track our tasks.
+We created cards that align with the user stories and the project's rubric, in order to make sure that we covered every angle that we needed for the project.

+We had a column in our trello board that referenced the requirements, sizing, priorities, and timings, as well as what we hoped to achieve in our MVP and possible future enhancements.
+Our second column was a reference to our numbered user stories so that we could quickly see what card was referencing what user story.

+Our main columns for the Trello board were as follows:
+ - To Do - a long list of the tasks we wished to get done
+ - Up Next - cards we had prioritised to work on next when we were finished what we were currently working on.
+This allowed some easier sorting and prioritising of our tasks.
+ - In Progress - cards we were currently working on
+ - Testing and Review - cards which were waiting to be checked and merged into master in a pull request.
+These cards may need to be moved back into in progress if necessary after the review
+ - Complete - our finished tasks.

+Each day we worked on a daily sprint with a goal of what we wanted to complete.
+We talked together on what each wanted to do in order to meet our daily goal, and tasks were then allocated to each team member.
+Some tasks we worked together in pair programming, other times we worked individually on a task.

 ### 18) Discuss how Agile methodology is being implemented in your project.